Cycling74/rnbo.oscquery.runner/docker/README.md

 binaries once makes later builds download them instead.

-`docker/rpi-deps.py` does the whole thing: it configures both rpi targets, lists the `Release` `armv7`/`armv8` packages that came out, and prints the upload command for each one the remote does not have.
+`docker/rpi-deps.py` does the whole thing: it configures both rpi targets, lists the `Release` arm packages that came out, and prints the upload command for each one the remote does not have.
 It uploads nothing itself.

+Both targets are covered in one pass.
+Note the 32-bit profile declares `arch=armv7hf` while some packages already on `cycling-public` were built with an older profile that used `armv7`, so the default filter accepts `armv7`, `armv7hf` and `armv8`.

 Start the container with the repo mounted and a *persistent* conan home, so the cache survives the container. `docker/conan` already holds the profiles and is